How does your first memory influence you as a person?

 Talking about memory, do you know how much effect it has on you?
 It is more important than we realize how important our first memory is.
 Some memory is not at the cognitive level; however, our subconscious minds can recognize them.
 That is how those memories affect us at later stages of life, and we are unaware of them.

 Mostly, the painful memory lingers and always comes back to haunt us.
-It manifests in the form of a disproportionate reactive response.
+It manifests in the form of a disproportionate recurrent reaction.
 This response arises from wounds.
 Our mind remembers the event, good or bad.
-Apparently, we tend to remember the negative one better.
+We tend to remember the negative one better.
 And when we face the same or similar event, we go to the default mode to survive.
 So, it is either flight, fight, or freeze.

 People whose default mode is freeze will play dead.
 They become numb to the situation.
 They seem indifferent and non-existent.
 That’s how they survive the event that reminds them of their wounds or something they don’t want to acknowledge.